-Prior to any research project being conducted, an ethics review committee carefully reviews and determines whether there are any risks to the searcher.
+Prior to any research project being conducted, an ethic committee carefully reviews and determines whether there are any risks involved.
 Part of this review is also determining who can receive the research information.
-In many cases, a summary of the study is posted on Radius’ website; there may also be conference presentations presentation, papers published in academic journals, or chapters published in books.
+In many cases, a summary of the study is posted on Radius’ website; there may also be conference presentation, papers published in academic journals, or chapters published in books.
 Extensive safeguards are in place to ensure no participant can be identified; if there was any risk, then the ethics committee would specify whether certain results can be reported and/or how specific results should be reported.

 What kind of research does Radius conduct?